GRID V8: AI Guidance for College and Career Decisions

 Major Myopia

-The user is acting as though the major is the whole decision.
+The user is acting as though the major is the whole decision, while ignoring place, mentors, habits, peers, and work exposure.

 Ladder Fantasy

-The user assumes a traditional career ladder is stable because adults have repeated it.
+The user assumes a traditional career ladder is stable simply because adults have repeated it.

 Convenience Capture

-The user is handing over too much thinking or checking to AI because it feels easy.
+The user is handing over too much thinking, deciding, or checking to AI because it feels easy.

 Drift Multiplication

-The user's likely environment will make weak habits easier and serious effort harder.
+The user's environment is likely to make weak habits easier and serious effort harder.

 Frozen Decision Error